White House would back smaller broadband internet boost

-The White House said Friday it was willing to accept a smaller Republican proposal to spend $65 billion to expand high-speed broadband internet to unserved areas as it seeks to win Republican support for a broader infrastructure plan.
+WASHINGTON (Reuters) -The White House said on Friday it was willing to accept a smaller Republican proposal to spend $65 billion to expand high-speed broadband internet to unserved areas as it seeks to win Republican support for a broader infrastructure plan.

 President Joe Biden in April called for $100 billion over eight years to expand high-speed broadband access to the entire United States.
 “We believe we can still achieve universal